mitre/aws-rds-crunchy-data-postgresql-stig-baseline/README.md

 It is intended and recommended that InSpec and this profile overlay be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target.
 This can be any Unix/Linux/MacOS or Windows runner host, with access to the Internet.

-__For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__
+__For the best security of the runner, always install on the runner the _latest version_ of InSpec__

 Latest versions and installation options are available at the [InSpec](http://inspec.io/) site.